08162021-dotnet-uta/DavianRamsayRepo1/README.md

 To-do list:
 * A list of products to be added for each stores for users to purchase form
+* Add cart functionality for items to be added to cart
+* add payment functionality for users to make purchase and checkout from cart

 ## Getting Started